-Figure 4a-b show that the CMIP5 models exhibit diverse contemporary carbon uptake sinks in SO, from an outgassing of $-0.64 \pm 0.09 \,\mathrm{Pg}\,\mathrm{C}\,\mathrm{yr}^{-1}$ (CanESM2) to an uptake of $1.03 \pm 0.09 \,\mathrm{Pg}\,\mathrm{C}\,\mathrm{yr}^{-1}$ (BCC-CSM1.1).
+Figure 4a-b show that the CMIP5 models exhibit diverse contemporary carbon uptake sinks in SO, from an outgassing of $-0.66 \pm 0.09 - 0.64 \pm 0.09 \,\mathrm{Pg}\,\mathrm{C}\,\mathrm{yr}^{-1}$ (CanESM2) to an uptake of $1.02 \pm 0.09 \,\mathrm{L}\,\mathrm{0.09} + 0.09 \,\mathrm{L}\,\mathrm{C}\,\mathrm{cm}$ (BCC-CSM1.1).
 To investigate the mechanisms driving the inter-model heterogeneity, we compute the carbon uptake at a seasonal time-scale, and compare to estimates derived from observations (Landschützer et al., 2014).

 We divided the seven CMIP5 models into two groups.
-The first group (hereafter referred as "G1") represents those that simulate anomalously stronger annual CO_2 uptake rate in the SO as compared to the observational-based estimates and consists of the CESM1-BGC, HadGEM2-ES, MPI-ESM-LR, and NorESM1-ME models.
-The second group (hereafter referred as "G2") comprises models that simulate anomalously weaker CO_2 uptake, consisting of the CanESM2, GFDL-ESM2G and MRI-ESM1 models.
-Figure 7 shows the inter-model mean and spread of these two groups in their projections of the seasonal cycle of carbon fluxes, NPP and anomalies of SST for both the contemporary (2001-2010) and future (2090-2099) periods.
+The first group (hereafter referred as "G1") represents those that simulate anomalously stronger annual CO2 uptake rate in the SO as compared to the observational-based estimates and consists of the CESM1-BGC, HadGEM2-ES, MPI-ESM-LR, and NorESM1-ME models.
+The second group (hereafter referred as "G2") comprises models that simulate anomalously weaker CO2 uptake, consisting of the CanESM2, GFDL-ESM2G and MRI-ESM1 models.
+Figure 6-7 shows the inter-model mean and spread of these two groups in their projections of the seasonal cycle of carbon fluxes, NPP and anomalies of SST for both the contemporary (2001-2010) and future (2090-2099) periods.

-Figure 7 illustrates that the G1 models have nearly the opposite seasonal cycle as the G2 models.
-The G1 models (Fig. 7a, red lines) simulate a strong mean ocean CO_2 uptake in December-January of about $0.30 \, \mathrm{mol} \, \mathrm{Cm}^{-2} \, \mathrm{month}^{-1}$, which in the same direction as, but more than four times stronger in magnitude than, that estimated from the observation-based estimate of $0.07 \, \mathrm{mol} \, \mathrm{Cm}^{-2} \, \mathrm{month}^{-1}$.
-This overestimation corresponds to the period of the highest NPP, where the G1 models mean simulate an NPP maximum of more than three times stronger than the observations: 35 compared to $11 \, \mathrm{g} \, \mathrm{Cm}^{-2} \, \mathrm{month}^{-1}$, respectively (Fig. 7c, black and red lines).
-Moreover, the SST anomaly during this two-month periods has a negligible effect on the CO_2 flux; there is no significant change in carbon flux occurring when the SST anomaly increases from $+0.3 \, \mathrm{to} +1.5 \, ^{\circ}\mathrm{C}$ (Fig. 7e, red line).
-This highlights that the biological activity in G1 models is the primary driver for the CO_2 flux seasonal cycle in SO during high-productivity season, while the impact of the seasonal temperature on the surface pCO_2 appears to play only a secondary role (Takahashi et al., 2002).
+Figure 6-7 illustrates that the G1 models have nearly the opposite seasonal cycle as the G2 models.
+The G1 models (Fig. 6a7a, red lines) simulate a strong mean ocean CO2 uptake in December-January of about -0.30 mol C m-2 month-1, which in the same direction as, but more than four times stronger in magnitude than, that estimated from the observations of -observation-based estimate of 0.07 mol C m-2 month-1.
+This overestimation corresponds to the period of the highest NPP, where the G1 models mean simulate an NPP maximum of more than three times stronger than the observations: 35 compared to 11 g C m-2 month-1, respectively (Fig. 6e7c, black and red lines).
+Moreover, the SST anomaly during this two-month periods has a negligible effect on the CO2 flux; there is no significant change in carbon flux occurring when the SST anomaly increases from +0.3 to +1.5 °C (Fig. 6e7c, red line).
+This highlights that the biological activity in G1 models is the primary driver for the CO2 flux seasonal cycle in SO during high-productivity season, while the impact of the seasonal temperature on the surface pCO2 appears to play only a secondary role (Takahashi et al., 2002).

-In contrast to the G1, G2 models (Fig. 7, blue lines) simulate strong outgassing during the summertime with a negative CO_2 flux of nearly $-0.10 \,\mathrm{mol}\,\mathrm{C}\,\mathrm{m}^{-2}\,\mathrm{month}^{-1}$.
-This is in disagreement to the observation-based estimates and is predominantly driven by the SST changes.
+In contrast to the G1, G2 models (Fig. 67, blue lines) simulate strong outgassing during the summertime with a positive CO_2 flux of nearly $-0.10 \,\mathrm{mol}\,\mathrm{C}\,\mathrm{m}^{-2}\,\mathrm{month}^{-1}$.
+This is in disagreement to the observations observation-based estimates and is predominantly driven by the SST changes.
 The magnitude of the SST anomaly from the G2 models is two times stronger than the observations, whereas the NPP cycle is similar in amplitude.
 The rapid warming and cooling of SST simulated in the G2 models during the Spring and Fall seasons lead to a higher and lower surface pCO_2 , respectively.
 As a result, the G2 models simulate strong CO_2 uptake during the Fall season, which also implicates the solubility pump as a primary driver.